php-fig/fig-standards/proposed/phpdoc.md

 The @example tag is used to link to an external source code file which contains an example of use for the current "Structural element".
-An inline variant exists with which code from an example file can be shown inline with the Long Description.
+An inline variant exists with which code from an example file can be shown inline with the Description.

 #### Syntax